EricOnasis/AirBnB_clone/web_static/README.md

 * What is a class
 * What is a selector
 * How to compute CSS Specificity Value
-* What are Box properties in CSS
+* What are Box properties in CSS.
 ## Tasks

 | Task | File |